DIYBookScanner/spreads/README.rst

 You can find the detailed manual for users and developers at http://spreads.readthedocs.org

-Please not that it is currently woefully incomplete and partially out of date.
+Please note that it is currently woefully incomplete and partially out of date.
 If you want to help with it, please get in touch!

 Getting Help